n0mad01/node.bittrex.api/README.md

 ##### sendCustomRequest
 - url           String
 - callback      Function
-- credentials   Boolean     optional    whether the credentials should be added to the url or not, default is set to false. example #1
+- credentials   Boolean     optional    whether the credentials should be applied to the request/stream or not, default is set to false.

+example #1
 ```javascript
 var url = 'https://bittrex.com/api/v1.1/public/getticker?market=BTC-LTC';